Axway/amplify-central/content/en/docs/manage_asset_catalog/_index.md

 The asset model is flexible, so APIs can be group to suit individual needs.

-Once the Asset Catalog has been used to manage and group API Services into assets, they are deployed as products in the [Product Foundry](/docs/manage_product_foundry) where they can be attached to subscription plans and consumed from the [Marketplace](/docs/manage_marketplace).
+Once the Asset Catalog has been used to manage and group API services into assets, they are deployed as products in the [Product Foundry](/docs/manage_product_foundry) where they can be attached to subscription plans and consumed from the [Marketplace](/docs/manage_marketplace).

 For information on the lifecycle of an asset, see [Asset lifecycle](/docs/manage_asset_catalog/asset_lifecycle/).